wurde/jamstack/README.md

 ## Pricing Estimate

 Use AWS.
-Google Cloud is a fallback, but they are NOT price competitive due to costs associated Global Forwarding Rules.
+Google Cloud is a fallback, but they are NOT price competitive due to costs associated with Global Forwarding Rules.

 - AWS: **~2 dollars a month.**
   Primary charges are Route53 Hosted Zone and S3 storage.